What is an LLC Business: Everything You Need to Know

 “What is an LLC Business?” is a common question for those interested in starting a corporation.
-LLCs are far less complex business structures than corporations, but still offer some of the same benefits.
+LLCs are far less complex business structures than corporations, but they still offer some of the same benefits.
 It is the simplest business structure that protects individual owners from personal liability for company losses.
-The structure and management of an LLC is also much more flexible than with the corporate structure.
+The structure and management of an LLC are also much more flexible than with the corporate structure.

 LLCs also carry the benefit of acting as “pass-through” entities for tax purposes.
-This means that the profits and losses of an LLC pass directly through to the individual owners, and as a result the LLC itself does not need to pay taxes on company profits.
+This means that the profits and losses of an LLC pass directly through to the individual owners, and as a result, the LLC itself does not need to pay taxes on company profits.

-Whether the LLC structure is right for your business depends on the short and long term goals of your business, the tax implications of choosing an LLC instead of incorporating, and the legal risks that your business will be taking on.
+Whether the LLC structure is right for your business depends on the short- and long-term goals of your business, the tax implications of choosing an LLC instead of incorporating, and the legal risks that your business will be taking on.
 Deciding on a business structure is a major decision.

-Owners of an LLC are called “Members.”
-An LLC is considered a separate legal entity, so Members of an LLC are generally not liable for LLC debts.
+Owners of an LLC are called “members.”
+An LLC is considered a separate legal entity, so members of an LLC are generally not liable for LLC debts.

 An LLC can be created by filing Articles of Organization with the state government.
 In most states, this filing goes to the Secretary of State.
 Each state has its own laws defining and governing LLCs.

 Advantages of an LLC

 One major advantage of an LLC is that they are not viewed as separate tax entities by the IRS.
 This means that LLCs do not need to pay taxes.
 Instead, the members pay taxes on whatever income they derive from the LLC on their own individual income taxes.
 This contrasts with the traditional corporation, which is required to pay the corporate tax rate.

 Although LLCs are not separate tax entities, they are separate legal entities, and as such, just like shareholders of a corporation, members are still insulated from personal liability for company losses.